• Skip to main content

 This can be for two reasons:

 Be sure to not overcrowd the pan.
 Your eggs need a little room to groove.
-They should not touch or be on top of each other.
-There needs to be enough room to allow a single layer of eggs in your pan while they cook.
+They should not be on top of each other nor be packed in tightly.
+There needs to be enough room to allow a single layer of eggs in your pan while they cook, but not so much room that they’ll roll around.
+Watch this video to see how to choose the right-sized pan.

-If they crack while cooking, it may be because they were too crowded.
+If they crack while cooking, it may be because they are too crowded.

 Mistake #2: Super fresh eggs crack more easily.